Math tutor near me in Tallahassee, FL

 Understanding Place Value in Decimals

-Dr. Theertha taught about 2 months ago
+Dr. Theertha taught 3 months ago

 The student and tutor reviewed Poisson and Binomial distributions, focusing on identifying when to use each and practicing problem-solving techniques for both.
 They worked through examples, covered the conditions for using Poisson distribution, and discussed the approximation of Binomial by Poisson when n is large and p is small.
 The next session will cover specific topics from the student's Core Pure 1 mathematics textbook.